How much you can get

 Payment rates change on 1 January each year to keep up with the cost of living.

-You may get 1 or both Economic Support Payments.
+You may also get the Economic Support Payment.
 We’ll pay this into your bank account automatically.

 If you're providing care to someone 16 or older